 Step 3 – Install MariaDB in Ubuntu

 After adding the repository in your system and use following commands to install MariaDB-server on your Ubuntu system.
-This will remove any previous version of MariaDB packages and install latest packages on the system.
+This will remove any previous version of MariaDB packages and install the latest packages on the system.
 Make sure you have proper backups of databases before running below commands.

 sudo apt update sudo apt install mariadb-server

 While installing MariaDB using above command installer will prompt for MariaDB root account password twice like below snapshot.